aeryz/aeryz.github.io/docs/os-dev-journey/simple-kernel.md

 2. We make the segment registers (other than CS) point to the data segment descriptor.
 3. Since we cannot write to CS register, we did a long jump to load `0x8` to the CS register.

 But wait a minute, what are these `0x10` and `0x8`?
-How are these makes the segment registers to point to the correct descriptor?
+How are these make the segment registers to point to the correct descriptor?

 Yeah, good point!

 As it says in 3.4.2:
 > *A segment selector is a 16-bit identifier for a segment (see Figure 3-6).
-It does not point directly to the segment, but instead points to the segment descriptor that defines the segment.*
+It does not point directly to the segment but instead points to the segment descriptor that defines the segment.*

 - First 2 bits of the segment selector is Requested Privilege Level, since we are just using the privilege level 0, we will make this 0 as well.
 - The following bit is the Table Indicator.
 It indicates if the table is LDT or GDT.
 It is GDT, so we will make this 0.
 - Remaining bits indicate the index of the segment descriptor.

 We load `0x8` to CS.
 The underlying math is this:
 - RPL is 0
 - Table Indicator is 0
 - Index is 1

 ```
 (1 << 3) = 0x8
 ```

 And we load `0x10` to other segment registers.
 - RPL is 0
 - Table Indicator is 0
 - Index is 2

 ```
 (2 << 3) = 0x10